JWardee/wp-mail-catcher/readme.txt

 - New: Added support for viewing encoded non-ASCII characters in the subject line on the log table
 - New: Added resend link inside of details modal
+- Deprecation: Increased supported PHP version from 7.2 to 7.4

 = 2.0.5 =